IJBaig/InjectByte-OS/README.md

 ## About

 Just Curious About how The OS works.
 So why not make one Yourself.
+Blah Blah Blah Just read the **Prerequisites and Getting Started** Portion.

 ### Key Concepts Covered
 - Boot process and real mode setup